michaelmsonne/michaelmsonne/README.md

 - Secure Infrastructure @ TrueSec in Denmark
 - Helped customers to accelerate their digital transformation leveraging Microsoft Azure/Cloud services and other IT related stuff
 - 6+ years in IT
+- I'm a IT Pro with Microsoft stuff.
+I focus primarily on Microsoft 365 and related services like Entra ID and other related workloads.
+I have a big PowerShell affection, and love to create supporting tools and automate processes for admins and devs.
+More to come here soon...

 ## 🔐 Security